-Are renters in Fairfax County required to pay for renter's insurance?
+Are renters in Fairfax County required to buy renter's insurance?

-The Commonwealth of Virginia does not require that tenants in Fairfax County to purchase a renter's insurance policy.
-However, our leases require that tenants pay for renter’s insurance which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental dwelling.
+The Commonwealth of Virginia does not require that renters in Fairfax County to purchase a renter's insurance policy.
+However, leases prepared by our property managers require that renters purchase renter’s insurance which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental dwelling.
 A’s insurance policy protects the rental property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference